 Purpose

-- To calculate the gross profit or loss from trading activities.
+- To determine gross profit or loss from core trading activities.

-- To determine the net profit or loss after deducting operating and non-operating expenses.
+- To calculate net profit or loss after accounting for all operational and non-operational expenses.

 2. Components of the Trading, Profit, and Loss Account